johandry/DevSecOpsVirtualEnv/docs/Vagrant_Build.md

 # Vagrant Build
 ---

 The build script will destroy the virtual machine running, remove the previous box created and create the new box using Packer.
-Once the box is ready you can use the box file or publish it on [Vagrant Cloud](https://atlas.hashicorp.com/vagrant) so others - students - can use it.
+Once the box is ready you can use the box file or publish it on [Vagrant Cloud](https://atlas.hashicorp.com/vagrant) so others, i.e. students, can use it.

 ## Using the local box
 To use the box from the __filesystem__ (the created file), the `build.sh` script will do it for you if you export the variable `BOX_LOCAL` set to 1.